jjatria/cpran-www/docs/plugins/index.md

 [example descriptor]: https://gitlab.com/cpran/plugin_cpran/blob/master/doc/example.yaml

-Additionally, there are two extra CPrAN features that you can make use of to improve the functionality of your plugin, and its interoperability with other plugins.
+Additionally, there are three extra CPrAN features that you can make use of to improve the functionality of your plugin, and its interoperability with other plugins.